 Alternative housing option information is available from Waseda's Housing Office if interested in locating housing on own.

 As an exchange student, you must submit your housing application with your Waseda exchange application (secondary application).
 Failure to do so will jeopardize your on-campus housing options.

 -Global Leadership Fellows Housing

 As a participant of a university exchange, you pay an exchange fee equivalent to UW tuition (1.5 quarters of UW tuition for semester-long exchanges, and 3 quarters of UW tuition for academic year exchanges).
 Exchange fees are determined by UW residency status: in-state students pay an exchange fee equivalent to in-state tuition, and out-of-state students pay an exchange fee equivalent to out-of-state tuition.
-The exchange fee and UW Study Abroad fee are charged to your UW account and due by the UW tuition deadline for your term(s) of study abroad.
+The exchange fee and UW Study Abroad Office administrative fee are charged to your UW account and due by the UW tuition deadline for your term(s) of study abroad.
+In most cases, you pay housing fees directly to the host institution or housing facility.
 You should also budget for additional expenses such as international airfare & transportation, books & course materials, visa & passport fees, study abroad insurance and personal expenses.

 Consult our Scholarships page to learn about UW-based and national scholarships.
 The Office of Merit Scholarships, Fellowships, and Awards can help you learn about additional opportunities.

 We understand that figuring out your finances for study abroad can be complicated and we are here to help.
 Here are some ways to find additional support: